Listen to me read this story on my YouTube Channel or my podcast:

 Her heart warmed and she whispered.
 “I see your father in you.”

-Alicia McCalla writes Science Fiction & Fantasy stories for readers who want diverse protagonists and unique storylines.
+Alicia McCalla writes Science Fiction & Fantasy stories for readers want diverse protagonists and unique storylines.
 Sign-up on the right for her newsletter to get updates on her latest projects.
+Also, if you’d like to support her for sharing this post, click the image below to donate to buy her a cup of tea.